prathmeshsoni/Ecommerce/README.md

 <br />

-The repository is a start point for most of my professional projects; for this, I'm using as a part of my portfolio, feel free to use wherever you want.
-I'll be happy if you provide any feedback or code improvements or suggestions.
+The repository is a starting point for most of my professional projects; for this, I'm using it as a part of my portfolio, feel free to use it wherever you want.
+I'll be happy if you provide any feedback code improvements or suggestions.

 ## Connect with me at